learn-co-curriculum/pc-ios-stretch-nesting/README.md

 UIPickerViews are an awesome way to help your user select out of a possibility of options.
 They also work extremely well with a list (*cough* *cough* an Array) of data.
 Check out this awesome [tutorial](http://sourcefreeze.com/ios-uipickerview-example-using-swift/) on how to get started with a UIPickerView.

-<a href='https://learn.co/lessons/pc-ios-stretch-nesting' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/pc-ios-stretch-nesting' title='Stretch Material'>Stretch Material</a> on Learn.co and start learning to code for free.</p>